A Story of Language Barriers

 Once in Colombia, we will send wedding updates and directions in a WhatsApp group chat, so you’re always in the know.

-If you don’t have cell service in Colombia, you can purchase temporary eSim plans on Airalo or Holafly before arriving.
+If you don’t have cell service in Colombia, you can purchase temporary eSim plans on Airalo or Holafly.
+We use these often when traveling abroad, and they’re great.

 Are Children Invited?